 For more information, see GetLogs.

-The following table lists the permissions required to call this API operation.
-Add the action to a RAM policy statement to grant a RAM user or RAM role permission to call this operation.
+The following table describes the authorization information required by this API.
+You can add this information to the Action element in a RAM access policy statement to grant a Resource Access Management (RAM) user or RAM role the permission to invoke this API.

 Try it now